Albion Online - Live Action Spot

 This production clearly demonstrated the importance of close collaboration between the virtual art department (VAD) and the physical set design teams in achieving a cohesive final look.

-There is sometimes a misconception that minimal or no set design is required - that placing a talent in front of an LED screen alone is sufficient.
-In reality, a successful frame relies on depth across multiple layers of the set, combining physical props, set pieces, and digital environments.
+There is sometimes a misconception that virtual production requires little or no physical set design, and that placing talent in front of an LED screen is enough.
+In practice, a successful frame depends on depth and layering across the environment, combining physical foreground elements with digital backgrounds and extensions.